Art in Action

 - sponsor artistic activities wider afield, both in the United States and Europe

-UK-based poet and theologian Malcolm Guite and Canadian singer-songwriter Steve Bell will join musician and theologian Jeremy Begbie for a three-day poetry, music, and teaching event at Duke Divinity School in the Spring Semester 2014.
-The three friends will gather to explore the possibilities of poetry and music, in compostion and performance, to make sense of the world, wrestle with Scripture, and re-imagine Christian life.
+UK-based poet and theologian Malcolm Guite and Canadian singer-songwriter Steve Bell joined musician and theologian Jeremy Begbie for a three-day poetry, music, and teaching event at Duke Divinity School in Spring Semester 2014.
+The three friends gathered to explore the possibilities of poetry and music, in compostion and performance, to make sense of the world, wrestle with Scripture, and re-imagine Christian life.